DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-1-ect-evidence.md

 previous_path: "/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-1-ect-learning-outcomes"
 ---

-## Effective assessment is critical to teaching because it provides teachers with information about pupils’ understanding and needs
+## Effective assessment is critical to teaching because it provides teachers with information about pupils' understanding and needs

 Imagine watching someone complete a rock-climbing wall, blindfolded.
 They could certainly feel their way and depending on their previous experience and skill they might make it to the top.
 However, with a partner below to guide them, assessing where they were struggling and giving specific and useful steps to move them forward, they would be more likely to complete the wall.
 Good assessment and feedback in the classroom is like that from the climbing guide – you can see the whole picture, identify where your climbers (pupils) are stuck, give useful feedback to move them forward or offer alternative routes to get to the same destination.

 Why do you need to think about assessment every day and not just at the end of term or end of topics?

 Assessment is so much more than just a record of what your pupils have learned.
-Although this will be an element of your classroom practice and a mechanism through which you can show pupils’ progress, ongoing assessment of what your pupils understand and what they need next is one of the most important things you can do as a teacher.
+Although this will be an element of your classroom practice and a mechanism through which you can show pupils' progress, ongoing assessment of what your pupils understand and what they need next is one of the most important things you can do as a teacher.
 This type of assessment, gathering information to inform what you teach and improve learning, is often known as _formative assessment._

 Based on a review of over 250 research articles from various countries, Black and Wiliam (2004) concluded that few initiatives in education have a stronger evidence base than formative assessment as a strategy for raising achievement.

-Pupil assessment can be used to provide vital information to teachers about pupils’ learning.
+Pupil assessment can be used to provide vital information to teachers about pupils' learning.
 When used in this way, formative assessment is a crucial component of teaching, which has a positive impact on pupil learning (Black et al., 2004; Coe, 2013; Speckesser et al., 2018).
 It helps teachers decide:

 - What pupils are learning and their current understanding
-- How they should respond to pupils’ prior knowledge
+- How they should respond to pupils' prior knowledge
 - What to do about pupil misconceptions
 - How and when to introduce new learning
 - What further support a pupil might need